eclipse-vertx/vert.x/core_manual_java.md

 ## Getting Configuration in a Verticle

-If JSON configuration has been passed when deploying a verticle from either the command line using `vertx run` or `vertx deploy` and specifying a configuration file, or when deploying programmatically, that configuration is available to the verticle by calling `getConfig` on the `Vertx` singleton instance.
+If JSON configuration has been passed when deploying a verticle from either the command line using `vertx run` or `vertx deploy` and specifying a configuration file, or when deploying programmatically, that configuration is available to the verticle by calling `getConfig` on the `org.vertx.java.deploy.Container` singleton instance.

-    JsonObject config = Vertx.instance.getConfig();
+    JsonObject config = Container.instance.getConfig();

     System.out.println("Config is " + config);